 First, determine if you can purchase the property in the name of your trust.
 If not, you can purchase the property in your own name, then immediately transfer the title to your trust.
 While many people will transfer their assets to a revocable living trust when it is first formed, they often fail to diligently transfer newly purchased assets into the trust.

 A properly funded revocable living trust can allow your estate to avoid probate, saving your family the time and expense involved in the probate process.
-To learn more about funding a Colorado revocable living trust and to ensure that your trust is funded properly, consult with our experienced Colorado Estate planning attorneys through the contact link on our website.
+To learn more about funding a Colorado revocable living trust and to ensure that your trust is funded properly, consult with our Colorado trust attorney via the contact form below.